priyankeshh/black-roses-frontend/README.md

 ## Data Flow Architecture

-The frontend and backend will communicate through a RESTful API:
+The frontend and backend communicate through a RESTful API:

 1. **Frontend**: Makes HTTP requests to the backend API endpoints
 2. **Backend**: Processes requests, interacts with the database, and returns responses